 He was an officer in the United States Air Force and a T-38 instructor pilot for five years.
 After spending twenty years in the Air Force Reserves, he retired in 1997 as a Lieutenant Colonel.
 He graduated from law school at Oklahoma City University in 1977 and was a District Court Judge in Enid, Oklahoma, for sixteen years, retiring in 2006.
 He was named Oklahoma Judge of the Year in 2001.

 He has won numerous Oklahoma titles in both singles and doubles and has been ranked number one in Oklahoma many times in various age divisions.
 He was named the Oklahoma Adult Player of the Year in 1992 and was awarded the inaugural Oklahoma Jim Thorpe Tennis Award in 2004.

 He has won eleven Missouri Valley sectional titles and has been ranked number one in the Valley many times in various age divisions.
 In 1998, he was ranked number one in the Valley in both Men's 45 and 50 singles.
 He represented the Missouri Valley in Intersectional play in Menís 45s in 1996, captained the Oklahoma 4.5 Senior league team that was third in the nation in 1997, and attained a national ranking of 23 in 50 singles in 1998.
-He won the 70 Singles division of the National Senior Olympics in 2017 and was selected that year to represent the United States in the Gordon Trophy Cup annual tennis competition with Canada.
+He won the 70 Singles division of the National Senior Olympics in 2017 and has been selected several times to represent the United States in the Gordon Trophy Cup annual international tennis competition with Canada.

 He and Mary have been married since 1969 and have two children, Beth and Ryan.